We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 As of 2023, women account for 10.8% of the construction workforce — well below an equal occupational outlook.
 Those currently in construction roles grapple with unequal pay — women earn $0.07 for every dollar male construction workers make.

 Yet, women have the skill capacities and dexterity to succeed in various positions.
-While progress is slow, it is transpiring — the number of women in construction trades rose 53% over the last decade, with 316,000 obtaining work in natural resources, labor and maintenance.
+While progress is slow, it is transpiring — in 2018, it was reported that there was fewer than 1 in twenty female construction workers.
+However, the number of women in construction trades has risen 53% over the last decade, with 316,000 obtaining work in natural resources, labor and maintenance.
 Thirty-six percent of women in construction work in management and sales.

 The construction sector has a long way to go before achieving gender equality.
 Yet, amid the dire trends, the industry can no longer ignore the potential for a more diverse and women-oriented workforce.